Program Director: Dr. Bill Engle | 423.869.6471 | [email protected] | Room 112 Hamilton Math and Natural Science Building

 LMU MLS Program Outcome/Highlights

-- Twenty-one (21) consecutive classes of 100% pass rate on the American Society for Clinical Pathology (ASCP) Board of Certification (BOC) Exam with both individual categorical and composite scores that far surpass the national average for university based NAACLS accredited medical laboratory science programs.
+- Twenty-four (24) consecutive classes of 100% pass rate on the American Society for Clinical Pathology (ASCP) Board of Certification (BOC) Exam with both individual categorical and composite scores that far surpass the national average for university based NAACLS accredited medical laboratory science programs.

-- Eighteen (18) consecutive classes of 100% employment rate of our graduates who enter the medical laboratory science workforce within seven days of graduation.
+- Twenty-four (24) consecutive classes of 100% employment rate of our graduates who enter the medical laboratory science workforce within seven days of graduation.